Yohio

-Kevin Johio Lucas Rehn Eires, known professionally as Yohio, stylized as YOHIO (born July 12, 1995) is a Swedish singer and songwriter currently active in Japan.
+Kevin Johio Lucas Rehn Eires (born 12 July 1995), known professionally as Yohio (stylized as YOHIO), is a Swedish singer and songwriter.
 He is best known for his performances as Yohio, wearing a lolita dress in previous years, with an androgynous appearance on stage.
 He is a former member of the Swedish rock band Seremedy, which disbanded in April 2013.
 Yohio has participated in Melodifestivalen both in 2013 and 2014, making it to the final on both occasions.
 He is one of the co-founders and current CEO of Keios Entertainment.

 Family and early life

-Yohio was born in Stockholm, Sweden on 12 July 1995 and is the son of Tommy Rehn of the Swedish heavy metal band Corroded, and Johanna Eires.
+Yohio was born in Stockholm, Sweden, on 12 July 1995 and is the son of Tommy Rehn of the Swedish heavy metal band Corroded, and Johanna Eires.
 Shortly after, his family moved to Sundsvall, where he grew up.
 When he was six years old he started learning to play the piano, and later learned the guitar at age eleven.
 He wrote his first song when he was six years old.

 He is the grandson of Jan-Eric Rehn, who was a guitarist in 1960s band The Panthers and the nephew of Chris Rehn of Swedish post-grunge/pop rock band Takida.
 Chris and Tommy Rehn were also both in the band Angtoria.
 Yohio speaks Japanese, after becoming interested in Japanese culture and visual kei at a young age, and also spending time in Japan on his several trips to the country performing his music.